-In this article, we don't really want to talk about skills you have to obtain or contacts that you should have.
-Those things are useful in any other field as well as in the engineering.
-However, there is one thing that can make the difference in your career if you have decided to become an engineer - internship.
+In this article, we don't really want to talk about the skills you have to obtain or contacts that you should have.
+Those things are useful in any other field as well as in engineering.
+However, there is one thing that can make a difference in your career if you have decided to become an engineer - internship.
 This word doesn't make much sense because how can an internship make a difference in one's whole career?
 However, you may be surprised to know that most employers don't even want to look at the resumes of graduates without any internships.
 So engineering internships then often become a requirement rather than just a bonus.
 And before you close this article and start ignoring internships you have to read at least why employers are so interested in applicants who actually have them on their resume.
-The thing is that engineering field is very technical both in terms of knowledge and practical experience.
+The thing is that the engineering field is very technical both in terms of knowledge and practical experience.
 However, because knowing engineering principles and being engaged in the practical side of it are two different things.
 And there are plenty of things one can learn from college, but the matter of the fact is that the reality is a little bit different from what we learn theoretically.

 It is better to have your goals set at the very beginning of your engineering career.
-If you know what kind of company your want to work for in the future it is best to try and get an internship in one of the market leaders.
+If you know what kind of company you want to work for in the future it is best to try and get an internship in one of the market leaders.
 Everybody knows that the brand Tesla is related to electric cars so if that is something you want to do, then go ahead and win the internship there.